Greek Golden Visa New Regulations: 2026 Investment Guide

 • Enhanced family benefits: Extended dependent age limits and same-sex couple inclusion

-Under the golden visa greece law implemented in August 2024, the investment visa greece program has undergone comprehensive restructuring.
+Under the golden visa greece law implemented in August 2024, the Greek Investment Visa Program has undergone comprehensive restructuring.
 The new rules establish three distinct geographical zones, each with specific investment thresholds and property requirements designed to balance foreign investment attraction with local housing market protection.

 Zone A encompasses Greece’s most prestigious locations, including the entire Administrative Region of Attica (Athens and Piraeus), Greater Thessaloniki, and popular islands such as Mykonos and Santorini.
 To invest in Greece for residency in these prime areas, investors must now meet a minimum investment threshold of EUR 800,000.